vsevex/whixp/README.md

 **Disco**: (XEP-0030) The Service Discovery extension provides enhanced functionality for discovering services within an XMPP network.
 The rest of doc provides a brief of the extension and its features.

 **Registration**: (XEP-0077) The registration extension allows users to register new accounts on an XMPP server directly from the client, streamlining the registration process.

+**Roster Versioning**: (XEP-0237) The roster versioning extension allows for enhanced management of contact lists, including group-based rostering and improved roster synchronization in XMPP communication.

 ## Up-Coming Features